top of page

 Equine worm egg counts (FEC) detect adult, egg laying redworm (strongyles) and roundworm (ascarids).
 Juvenile and encysted stages cannot be detected, which is why regular testing year round plus strategic risk assessing or dosing against encysted small redworm is recommended.

 Young horses, especially foals, have additional parasite control needs.
-While FEC can be useful to monitor burdens please use with caution and treat where necessary as the standard cut offs are only recommended for healthy adult equines.
+While FEC can be useful to monitor burdens please use with caution and treat where necessary as the advised cut offs are only recommended for healthy adult equines.
+Every horse is unique and has multiple factors that make up their own parasite risk profile.
+You can assess their risk of parasites at whatsyourwormrisk.com to help you make informed decisions or speak to our fully qualified medicine adviser for more tailored advice.

-We recommend regular testing to monitor your equine's worm burden.
-Approx 8-12 week intervals for testing throughout the year.
-Please follow a suitable parasite control programme and test regularly to detect any new growth of worms
+We recommend regular parasite testing to monitor your equine's worm burden throughout the year.
+Approx 8-12 week intervals for testing (with a possible gap for treating encysted stages of small redworm in winter time if needed).
+Please follow a suitable parasite control programme and test regularly to detect any new growth of worms.
+Worm counts (FEC) work best if used throughout the year to build up a picture of your horse's internal parasite profile.

 Need worming advice?